-Stephanie Canizales is a doctoral student in the Department of Sociology at the University of Southern California in Los Angeles.
+Stephanie Canizales received her PhD from the Department of Sociology at the University of Southern California in Los Angeles in Spring 2018.
 She specializes in Central American migration, immigrant integration, unaccompanied minors, and the 1.5 and second generations.
 Her on-going work examines the unaccompanied migration and adaptation experiences of unauthorized Central American young-adults in Los Angeles.

-Stephanie's research findings have been published by Ethnic and Racial Studies, the Center for Migration Studies, Youth Circulations and the UC Davis Center for Poverty Research.
+Stephanie's research findings have been published by Ethnic and Racial Studies, the Journal of Ethnic and Racial Studies, the Center for Migration Studies, Youth Circulations and the UC Davis Center for Poverty Research.
 Her dissertation has been supported by Stanford University Center on Poverty and Inequality, National Science Foundation, Ford Foundation, American Sociological Association, and the John Randolph and Dora Haynes Foundation, among others.
 Her work has been featured by LA Times, Al Jazeera America, NPR and Pacific Standard, who named her one of the top 30 Thinkers Under 30.

 Stephanie will begin her position as an Assistant Professor in Sociology in Fall 2018 at Texas A&M.

 Doctoral Student, University of Southern California

 Support and setback: The Role of Religion in the Incorporation of Unaccompanied Indigenous Youth in Los Angeles, Journal of Ethnic and Migration Studies